 As Captain America, Chris Evans continues to be very likable and earnest, further distancing him from those two horrible Fantastic Four movies.
 He’s too handsome to truly convince us he’s an aw-shucks square, but he does convey a strong sense of fighting purpose and a wisp of melancholy he’s unafraid to use at the appropriate moment.
 In the latter regard, the script is too busy with other concerns to do any serious emotional lifting.

-The movie’s other inspiration are ’70s conspiracy thrillers like All the President’s Men and Three Days of the Condor, which the Russo brothers honor by wisely and miraculously casting Robert Redford, who starred in both films.
-It’s a thrill to see the iconic actor, who previously managed to sit out the tentpole era, although he has little feel for a movie like this.
-But Redford’s willingness to play against his liberal icon status is pretty shocking.
+The movie’s other inspiration are 1970s conspiracy thrillers like All the President’s Men and Three Days of the Condor, which the Russo brothers honor by wisely and miraculously casting Robert Redford, who starred in both films.
+Although he has little feel for a movie like this, it’s a thrill to see the iconic actor, who had previously managed to sit out the tentpole era.
+Having said that, Redford’s willingness to play against his liberal icon status is pretty shocking.